atifmustaffa/mhg-discord-bot/README.md

 ## About
 > A special discord bot for MHG channel
 ## Notes
 - This bot is solely made to be used in MHG channel.
-Thus, won't be accepting any pull request. - _#PepoSad_
+Thus, I won't be accepting any pull request. - _#PepoSad_
-- The only reason this is in public repo because we don't have enough resource and we rely on free deployment. - _Yes I broke_
+- The only reason this is in public repo because I don't have enough resource and I rely fully on free deployment. - _Yes I broke_
 - Please ignore any programming ethics/mistakes because this bot is built from time to time, sometimes as programming practice. - _Why?
 Because I lazy_
-- If you find this useful, just wish us the best.
+- If you find this useful, just wish me the best.
 ## Installation
 You can add MHG to your server with this [link](https://discord.com/api/oauth2/authorize?client_id=157730590492196864&scope=bot&permissions=8)!
 Alternatively, you can clone this repo and host the bot yourself.
 ```